mbhynes/nomnom/README.md

 ``nomnom`` is a chrome extension that builds image label/caption datasets for machine learning from *any* images your browser renders as you browse the internet.

-The goal is to enable rapid creation of image datasets from the most abundant source (other people's websites) just by clicking (or not clicking) on images in a web page, to enable:
+The goal is to enable rapid creation of image datasets from the most abundant source (other people's websites) just by clicking (or not clicking) on images in a web page:

-- quick generation of binary classification datasets (click vs no click) by dusing all images in a page as a "0 label"
+- quick generation of binary classification datasets (click vs no click) by using all images in a page as a "0 label" and clicked images as a "1 label"
-- saving and labelling *only* clicked images with custom, templatable captions
+- saving and labelling clicked images with custom, templatable captions

 Your image and caption data is streamed to a server of your choice, enabling you to do funky shit like building an online data pipeline to stream images you like/dislike into a [GAN](https://en.wikipedia.org/wiki/Generative_adversarial_network), if that's the kind of thing you're into on a Saturday night.